 Won’t CBD cause me to fail a drug test?
 Can I take CBD at work?

 Great question.
 This is something you should do further research into.
 While many CBD products do not contain CBD and should not cause any problems at THC, every work place is different.
-And every CBD product is different.
+Also, every CBD product is different.

 You want to make sure that the CBD you consume contains 0% THC if you live in a place or work somewhere where this could get you into trouble.

 This is also why it’s so important to make sure you only purchase CBD from a reputable seller who sends their products out for quality testing.
-Testing from a third party lab will help ensure you’re really getting what you pay for.
+Testing from a third party lab will help ensure you’re getting what you pay for.
 Read more in this blog post.

 14. What’s the Best CBD Extraction Method?